 In the years after 9/11, in addition to her teaching and management roles, Professor Richardson gave over 300 talks and lectures on terrorism and counter-terrorism to educational and private groups as well as policy makers, the military, intelligence, and business communities.
 She has testified before the United States Senate and has appeared on CNN, NBC, the BBC, PBS, NPR, Fox and a host of other broadcast outlets.
 Her work has been featured in numerous international periodicals.
 More recently she has frequently been called upon to speak on a range of educational issues in Scotland, the rest of the UK and internationally.

 Professor Richardson currently serves on the advisory board for a number of institutions in the UK, Ireland, and the US, all furthering our understanding of the humanities, political violence, and human rights.
 She is a trustee of a number of non-profit organisations including the Carnegie Corporation of New York and the East West Institute.
-She is a member of the First Minister of Scotland’s Council of Economic Advisors and the Scottish Commemorations Panel.
+She served as a member of the First Minister of Scotland’s Council of Economic Advisors from 2011-2015, and is currently a member of the Scottish Commemorations Panel.
 In 2010 she was elected to fellowship of the Royal Society of Edinburgh.

 Professor Richardson is married to Thomas Jevon, MD.
 The couple have three children, Ciara, Fiona and Rory.